 The 18" passenger cars were called Scale Madison sets and resembled the prototypical 1930's era 70' heavyweight

-type passenger cars that were utilized on the major railroad across the United States.
-The Frank's Rounhouse models
+type passenger cars that were utilized on the major railroads across the United States.
+The Frank's Roundhouse models

 were produced in at least a dozen different roadnames.
 These were the #2011 Erie Lackawanna, #2010 Lackawanna,